-Susan comes to us from Burns Lake bringing extensive education and experience in a combination of non-profit, public sector and private sector leadership roles.
-In addition to owning several businesses, Susan also has considerable general management and economic development experience including five years as General manager for the Wet’suwet’en First Nation in Burns Lake.
+Susan comes to us from Burns Lake, bringing extensive education and experience in a combination of non-profit, public sector and private sector leadership roles.
+In addition to owning several businesses, Susan also has considerable general management and economic development experience including five years as General Manager for the Wet’suwet’en First Nation in Burns Lake.
 While working for the Band, Susan held a number of different positions; following this, she worked as the Economic Development Coordinator for the Lakes District Economic Development Association.
-Prior to coming to Community Fraser Fort George, Susan co-owned and operated a consulting practice for five years where she enjoyed working on various contracts involving business, community and economic development.
+Prior to coming to Community Futures Fraser-Fort George, Susan co-owned and operated a consulting practice for five years where she enjoyed working on various contracts involving business, community and economic development.

 Trish joined Community Futures in February 2016.
 Trish has accumulated over 30 years experience in finance, payroll and administration in private, public service and not-for-profit sectors.
 She is a graduate of CNC in Business Management and completed an Associate Certificate in Leadership & Conflict Resolution from JIBC.

 Sherri re-joined the Community Futures Fraser-Fort George team in December of 2015.
 She is a long time resident of Prince George and a graduate of CNC in Business Management, as well as Human Resource Management.
 Sherri has a strong background in the not-for-profit sector specializing in rural community development, including small business development.
 Sherri particularly enjoys working with new entrepreneurs and she facilitates our Self-Employment program and the C-Best program to support clients on their business development and implementation journeys.